TheJessieKirk/jam_age_of_empires_iii/README.md

 * In **The Rescue**:
   * The Haudenosaunee (Iroquois) village is surrounded by Native American wooden walls, instead of European walls.
 This prevents the player from upgrading them.
-  * The Haudenosaunee (Iroqupis) village is no longer defended by an Outpost.
+  * The Haudenosaunee (Iroquois) village is no longer defended by an Outpost.
 This prevents an exploit where the player can send Home City shipments there.

-* In **The Seven Years War**, Nonahkee is there.<br>
+* In **The Seven Years War**:
+  * Nonahkee is there.<br>
   *She's there before and after.
 Where did she go?*
+  * The French-allied Haudenosaunee (Iroquois) village is now impassable.

 ### Blood, Ice and Steel - Act 3
 * Your **Surgeons** have American dialogue as opposed to being silent.